Debates of the Senate (Hansard)

 Hon.
 Senators: Hear, hear!

 Hon.
 W. David Angus: Honourable senators, I have the honour to table, in both official languages, the seventh (interim) report of the Standing Senate Committee on Energy, the Environment and Natural Resources, entitled Globe Conference 2008.

 (For text of report, see today's Journals of the Senate, p.
 734.)

 The Hon. the Speaker pro tempore: Honourable senators, when shall this report be taken into consideration?

 (On motion of Senator Oliver, report placed on the Orders of the Day for consideration at the next sitting of the Senate.)

-The Hon. the Speaker pro tempore informed the Senate that a message had been received from the House of Commons with Bill C-29, An Act to amend the Cree-Naskapi (of Quebec) Act.
+The Hon. the Speaker pro tempore informed the Senate that a message had been received from the House of Commons with Bill C-28, An Act to amend the Cree-Naskapi (of Quebec) Act.